chrishobcroft/ethprague/AV_production.md

 # Talks/Speakers

-## Main Stage
+## Main Stage (La Fabrika)

+### Video

-For mainstage La Fabrika, we should have similar setup to last year: one staticam for full stage, one camera with operator for closeups.
+Propose similar setup to last year: one staticam for full stage, one camera with operator for closeups.

 Closeup camera should be located to not block people's paths.

 Should be able to put these to the bjg screen: slides, staticam, closeup cam and master broadcast-signal.

-Also should have low-down monitor
+Also should have low-down monitors with time and slides, for speaker.

+### Audio

+2 headset mic for speaker

+clicker for slides.

 Main stage MC should have earpiece